-The formal STIP document (see Figure 3.3-3) may be prepared on a biennial basis (usually every two years and at minimum every 4 years) to coincide with state legislative approval of the biennial update to the Kentucky Enacted Highway Plan.
-Development of the STIP document is in accordance with 23 CFR 450.218.
-Figure 3.3-4 shows this STIP Update effort graphically.
-The KYTC also incorporates the MPOs TIPs into the STIP by amendment and/or reference to their specific federally required documents as appropriate.
+The formal STIP document (see Figure 3.3-3) may be prepared every two years on a biennial basis to coincide with state legislative approval of the biennial update of the Transportation Cabinet's Highway Plan, will cover no less than four years, and will be updated at least once every four years as shown in Figure 3.3-4.
+The KYTC will incorporate the MPOs TIPs into the STIP by reference to their specific federally required documents.

 As required by the Kentucky Revised Statutes (KRS), Chapter 176, the KYTC submits the Governor's Recommended Highway Plan (Recommended Plan) to the Kentucky General Assembly in January of even numbered years for their review and approval through the middle of April.
-During this same timeframe, the Recommended Plan is available to the public, who can contact the General Assembly members voicing their concerns and/or support of projects.
+During this same timeframe, the Recommended Plan is made available to the general public, who can contact the General Assembly members voicing their concerns and/or support of projects.
 As per the KRS, the General Assembly by law has the authority to make revisions, additions, and deletions of highway projects, along with having the responsibility of voting on and approving a final Highway Plan by the middle of April of even numbered years.
 In addition, the approved Highway Plan serves as a supplement to the Commonwealth's Executive Branch Biennial Budget, and every two years, the entire Highway Plan process repeats.

-Derived from the approved Highway Plan, the listing of highway improvement projects in the STIP consists of projects that have gone through an extensive identification process.
-This process is where the public had the opportunity to comment at various key decision points such as project identification and prioritization.
+Derived from the approved Highway Plan, the listing of highway improvement projects in the STIP consists of projects that have gone through an extensive identification process and where the public had the opportunity to comment at various key decision points such as project identification and prioritization.
 In addition, the general public and concerned citizens have the opportunity to contact their legislators prior to the approval of the Highway Plan by the Kentucky General Assembly.